Feynman's inverse problem: Mathematical model

-That is, we assume we can measure the wave amplitude $\eta$ and horizontal water velocity $(V_1,V_2) = \nabla_X \phi(X,0,t) $ on the set $\Gamma_M$, i.e., the "the irregularities and bumping of the waves" observed by the insect on the surface.
-In sections \ref{section = stability } and \ref{section = stability finite} we will assume that we only measure the amplitude, and consider noisy measurements, measurements of the wave velocity and discrete measurements.
+That is, we measure the wave amplitude $\eta$ and horizontal water velocity $(V_1,V_2) = \nabla_X \phi(X,0,t) $ on the set $\Gamma_M$, i.e., the ``the irregularities and bumping of the waves" observed by the insect on the surface.
+In \Cref{sec:stability} and \Cref{sec:stability-finite}, we assume that we only measure the amplitude $\eta$ and consider noisy measurements, measurements of the wave velocity, and discrete measurements.